crusher-dev/documentation/docs/reference/sql/select.md

 :::info

-QuestDB supports complex WHERE clauses along with type-specific searches.
+Crusher supports complex WHERE clauses along with type-specific searches.
 For more information, please refer to the
 [WHERE reference](/docs/reference/sql/where/).
 There are different syntaxes for [text](/docs/reference/sql/where/#symbol-and-string),